- Monday: 12:00 - 17:00

 - (212) 696-4325

-I grew up in Russia, where three significant experiences put me on the path to being the health practitioner I am today—an American board certified medical doctor in internal medicine, licensed in medical acupuncture, who empowers patients to take charge of their health, using the tools of acupuncture, homeopathy and functional medicine, supported by a deep understanding of both science and the mind-body-spirit connection.
+I, Dr Elena Klimenko, grew up in Russia, where three significant experiences put me on the path to being the health practitioner I am today—an American board-certified medical doctor in internal medicine, licensed in medical acupuncture, who empowers patients to take charge of their health, using the tools of acupuncture, homeopathy and functional medicine, supported by a deep understanding of both science and the mind-body-spirit connection.
 Based on my training and experience, my philosophy of practice is grounded in an understanding of our bodies’ innate ability to heal.
 I use tools that encourage natural healing.
-I treat the whole person, taking the time to discover underlying causes rather that merely prescribing pills to suppress symptoms.
+I treat the whole person, taking the time to discover underlying causes rather than merely prescribing pills to suppress symptoms.

 In practice, the way it works is by using infinitesimal quantities of highly diluted natural substances that provoke the pathology to trigger the body’s innate ability to heal it.
 The amounts are so small, that there are no adverse side effects.
 The active ingredients in homeopathic medicines are diluted plants, animals and minerals that relieve the same symptoms they cause at full strength (i.e., a microdose of coffee bean helps relieve nervousness).
 Homeopathy can relieve acute health conditions such as allergies, coughs, colds, flu, stress, muscle pain, and teething.
 Homeopathy is also very effective for chronic medical and psychological health conditions, such as anxiety, nervousness and depression.
 As I learned more, I started experimenting with my own and my family’s health and was completely converted, and now use it as an adjunct to conventional therapy.
 Simply put, homeopathy makes conventional medicine work better.
 However, to be effective, it must be customized to the individual, the source of the problem must be identified in order to find the appropriate treatment.
 The goal of homeopathy is to bring you back to balance.
 Ultimately, it was functional medicine that really put it all together for me.
 In 2007, I began a three-year certification program at the Institute for Functional Medicine, where my course of study included a course in applying functional medicine in clinical practice and six advanced practice modules in Gastro-Intestinal; Detoxification; Immune system; Endocrine; Cardio-metabolic and Energy Regulation.
 Functional medicine teaches you how to get to the root of the problem, by closely examining the patient—looking at the skin, nails, tongue, mucus membrane—as well as using diagnostic tests, to get much more information about the individual and to spend more time on evaluation, putting the whole body in a matrix to understand how the different systems of the body work together congruently.
 If one system goes out of balance, the others follow.
 Functional medicine’s principles mirrored much of what I was already doing: Forming a partnership between patient and practitioner, using the body’s innate ability to heal; taking into account internal (mind, body, spirit) and external (environmental) factors; understanding and addressing unique nutritional needs of each human based on genetics, lifestyle and environment and promoting overall wellness instead of just looking at disease.
 Overall, functional medicine neither rejects conventional medicine nor accepts alternative medicine but uncritically recognizes that good medicine is based on good science.
 And it trains practitioners to be a model of health and healing—to set an example of a healthy lifestyle and to inspire clients to do the same.Bringing all my training and experiences together, I help clients with chronic, long-standing unresolved issues, metabolic issues, hormonal imbalance and autoimmune diseases.
 Specific issues I have helped ameliorate include hypertension, diabetes, high cholesterol; gastrointestinal (GI) distress; irritable bowel syndrome; thyroid problems; rheumatoid arthritis; fibromylogia; chronic fatigue—by finding the root cause of disease.
 “Trust your gut” is a common phrase that has its source in the fact that our GI is a “second brain,” that is often trying to tell us something.
 A clenching or cramping in the stomach, constipation or diarrhea, may be reactions to emotional or physical stress, food sensitivities or many other sources.
 My job is to help you understand what your gut is trying to tell you—and to guide you into making changes to alleviate those problems.

 The principle of balance is primary in all aspects of life and health.
-I maintain my medical practice with a partner, and balance work with my home life as a mother.
+I maintain my medical practice with the partner, and balance work with my home life as a mother.